ShadySentinel/battleship-helper/README.md

 # 🚢 Battleship Helper

 An AI-powered battleship game assistant that helps you predict the most probable ship locations based on your hit/miss pattern.
 The app uses probability calculations to suggest the best next moves.
+PLEASE note that I specifically tailored this to work on the mobile app Plato.

 ## ✨ Features